How to Perform Text Analysis via Python and Advertools

 Word Frequency Test via Python

-You also calculate the Cumulative and Cumulative Percentages thanks to “extra_info” attribute.
+You also calculate the Cumulative and Cumulative Percentages thanks to the “extra_info” attribute.

 The added columns are “wtd_freq_perc”, “wtd_freq_perc_cum”, “abs_perc_cum”. “wtd_freq_perc” is weighted frequency percentage, “wtd_freq_perc_cum” is the cumulative weighted frequency percentage and “abs_perc_cum” is cumulative absolute percentage.
 All of that information can be used for the valuation of SEO Data to see necessary points in a content strategy and its success points and unsuccessful parts.
-Weighted Word Frequency can also be used for scraped Tweets or other kinds of Social Media Interactivity results.
-You may simply calculate the best engaging tweet’s mostly used features or most liked tweet’s mutual points within a limited hashtag profile.
+Weighted Word Frequency can also be used for scraped Tweets or other Social Media interaction results.
+You may calculate the most engaging tweet’s most used features or the most liked tweet’s mutual points within a limited hashtag profile.
 Also, performing sentiment analysis via this methodology is possible.

 Last Thoughts on Word Frequency Calculation Via Python and Its Use Cases for SEO

 We have performed a simple pair of use cases in this guideline for Word Frequency Calculation.
-Text Processing, mining, sentiment analysis, and more can be done with Python thanks to countless different methods and libraries.
-In this guideline, we solely focused on Advertools’ one method which is being created and used for word frequency calculation with two different methodologies and multi-structured data frame creation.
-Exploring the most important phrases for any kind of specific metric and grouping the queries according to their frequency and word count, relating them with different metrics are valuable positive skills for SEO.
-Exploring a content’s most used phrases with different word splitting styles, weighting phrases according to their Social Media Engagement Rate, exploring content and character of hashtags in a scale, performing sentiment analysis for competitors and customers are also valuable.
+Thanks to countless different methods and libraries, text Processing, mining, sentiment analysis, and more can be done with Python.
+In this guideline, we solely focused on Advertools’ one method, which is being created and used for word frequency calculation with two different methodologies and multi-structured data frame creation.
+Exploring the most important phrases for any specific metric, grouping the queries according to their frequency and word count, and relating them with different metrics are valuable positive skills for SEO.
+Exploring a content’s most used phrases with different word splitting styles, weighting phrases according to their social media engagement rate, exploring content and character of hashtags on a scale, and performing sentiment analysis for competitors and customers are also valuable.

-If you want to learn more about this methodology, I recommend you to look at Elias Dabbas’ interactive guideline for word frequency’s use cases.
+If you want to learn more about this methodology, I recommend looking at Elias Dabbas’ interactive guideline for word frequency use cases.

 Koray Tuğberk GÜBÜR